Consultation Can Prevent Irreversible Damage

 • Craftsmanship value and usage context

-Assessment Process Before Making an Alteration Decision
+Steps Before Making an Alteration Decision

 Proper consultation should cover:

-• Reading the actual pattern and internal construction
+Read the actual pattern and construction

-what should be done, what should be avoided, and what should be declined from the start.
+This process helps the garment owner understand what should be done, what should be avoided, and what should be declined from the start.

 Situations Where You Should Stop and Consult Immediately